-Barb Kuhlmeier - HRDC Program Accountant (RPM) and Huffing For Stuffing Starting Line Guru
+Barb Kuhlmeier - Huffing For Stuffing Starting Line Guru

 Barbara was born and raised in Bozeman.
 After moving around the country for several years she has settled back in her hometown.
 Barbara started running late in life, competing in her first road race in her early 40’s.
 Since then she has run races all over the country, distances from 5k – marathon, including Boston.
 Ever looking for a challenge, Barb moved onto triathlon, learning to swim at the age of 45.
 She has won several national and world titles and raced for Team USA.
-Barb has since retired from racing and enjoys her time skate skiing, cycling, and swimming.
-She has worked for HRDC since 2015 and helped stage the start and finish lines at last year’s Huffing for Stuffing.
-Barb is looking forward to the 13th year of Huffing for Stuffing and is honored to be part of the event.
+Barb has since retired from racing and enjoys her time cycling, Nordic and back country skiing, mountain biking, wearing turkey hats and the excitement that is Huffing for Stuffing race morning.

 Leigh & Toby Holleman - Community Representatives